RunestoneInteractive/thinkcspy/_sources/ClassesBasics/ObjectsasArgumentsandParameters.rst

 Objects as Arguments and Parameters
 -------------------------------------

 You can pass an object as an argument in the usual way.
-We've already seen this in some of the turtle examples where we passed the turtle to some function like ``drawRectangle`` so that the function could control and use whatever turtle instance we passed to it.

 Here is a simple function called ``distance`` involving our new ``Point`` objects.
 The job of this function is to figure out the distance between two points.

 .. activecode:: chp13_classes6